bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.33.0+20240215 Add trait for listuser table
+    3.33.1+20240819 Make the legacy CommonPlugin_xxx classes aliases of the namespaced classes 3.33.0+20240215 Add trait for listuser table
     3.32.1+20231226 Use an autoload function to load legacy classes instead of single class file 3.32.0+20231221 Replace files for legacy classes by a single file